Hungarys Orban Faces First United Opposition In Tight Vote - UrduPoint

 However, while these measures were meant to be Fidesz's "secret weapon", "the problem... is that inflation is eating it up", Andras Biro-Nagy, analyst at Policy Solutions institute, told reporters this week.

-The election will be held at the same time as a referendum on LGBT issues amid criticisms that a law passed last year was homophobic.
+The election will be held at the same time as a referendum on LGBTQ issues amid criticisms that a law passed last year was homophobic.

 The polling will for the first time be monitored by a team of more than 200 international observers who will monitor the fairness -- or otherwise -- of the vote.